 - Credit requirements: Patch of Land requires a credit check, but there is no minimum score.
 You’ll need to provide proof of funds and a background check.

-- Loan amounts and locations: Loans range from $50,000 to $3 million, depending on the type of property.
-Patch of Land operates nationwide, except for in Arizona, Nevada, and South Dakota.
+- Loan amounts and locations: Loans range from $100,000 to $3 million, depending on the type of property.
+Patch of Land operates nationwide, except for in Arizona, Idaho, Minnesota, Nevada, Utah, and South Dakota.

-- Property type: Residential properties, including single- and multi-family homes, condominiums, and townhomes.
+- Property type: Non-owner occupied residential properties, including single- and multi-family homes, condominiums, and townhomes.
 The company also lends on commercial properties, including mixed-use buildings, office and retail spaces, and light industrial buildings.

 - Interest rates and terms: Interest rates start at 8%.
 Fees include your appraisal, closing costs, and origination points based on your loan terms.
-Patch of Land will finance 70% to 85% loan-to-value, depending on the type of collateral.
-Loan terms are 12 months for rehab properties and 24 months for rentals.
+Patch of Land will finance 70% to 80% loan-to-value, depending on the type of collateral.
+Loan terms are one to 12 months, with six-month extensions available.

 - Learn more about Patch of Land